kylemcdonald/p5-video-exporter/README.md

 # p5-video-exporter

-A command-line tool for capturing high-quality screenshots of web pages using Puppeteer.
-This tool is particularly useful for creating consistent, high-resolution screenshots of web content for documentation, testing, or archival purposes.
+A command-line tool for capturing high-quality screenshots of p5.js sketches using Puppeteer.

 ## Features